cs448m/cs448m.github.io/assignments/howitsmade/README.md

 	* One from the "How It's Made" channel above.
 	* One other YouTube video of someone making something that you thought was interesting.

-We will be compile these videos online and discuss some of them in class.
+We will be compile these videos online and discuss some of them in class!